Choosing a proper print size is not an easy job, as there are a lot of details to take into account.

-As to the resolution, let’s have a quick glance at what’s recommended for the standard print sizes.
+As to the resolution, let’s have a glance at what’s recommended for each standard print size.

-Now that you have a cheat sheet for the most-used printing sizes, we want to dive deeper into specific print products to examine further how you should print them.
+Now that you have a cheat sheet for the most-used print sizes, we want to dive deeper into specific print products to examine further how you should print them.

 Flyers and brochures can be a handy marketing tool.
 Whether you want to promote your brand, print out your menu, or make party invitations, first, you’ll need a clear picture of how your design looks on real paper.

-Then, we have smaller A6-size flyers.
+Then, we have smaller A6-sized flyers.
 They don’t offer as much space for detailed information.
 You can use them to introduce your company, list products or services, promote events, concerts, or parties.

-Lastly, there are narrow and long DL-size flyers that we often see as cafe or bar menus, event invitations, short announcements, etc.
+Lastly, there are narrow and long DL-sized flyers that we often see as cafe or bar menus, event invitations, short announcements, etc.

 Poster prints can be used both for personal and business purposes.
-You can frame posters and use them as a unique interior design piece.
+You can frame posters and use them as unique interior design pieces.
 They can also be equally useful as an advertisement tool for businesses.

 There are three typical poster sizes: small, medium, and large.
 Depending on the usage purpose, posters can have irregular custom sizes as well.

-A small poster is the size of an A3 printing paper, which is about twice the size of an A4 paper.
-This size is well-suited for bulletin walls, special offer announcements, concert or festival promotions, and more.
+A small poster is the size of an A3 printing paper, which is about twice the A4 paper size.
+This print size is well-suited for bulletin walls, special offer announcements, concert or festival promotions, and more.
 As the space is limited, try to include smaller texts on these posters.
-A few eye-catching bold phrases are ideal.
+A few eye-catching, bold phrases are ideal.

 You can experiment with the background colors and textures to give your card more character.
 We recommend keeping the text and design elements minimal on your card.
 Only include essential information and contact details.
 If you need more space, use double-sided business cards.

 Magazines and catalogs can be in portrait or landscape.
-The two most common magazine sizes are 8.5” x 11” and 5.5” x 8.5”.
+The two most common print sizes for magazines are 8.5” x 11” and 5.5” x 8.5”.
 The first one is considered the standard and is almost identical to an A4 paper.
 It’s also known as a US letter magazine.
-The other one (5.5” x 8.5”) is equivalent to an A5 paper and is called the digest size.
+The other one (5.5 x 8.5 inches) is equivalent to an A5 paper and is called the digest size.